-We are saying goodbye to single use plastic bottles in 2019 for all of our events.
+We are saying goodbye to single use plastic bottles for all of our events.
 Here is the low down on why, how and what!

 Why are we saying goodbye to plastic bottles?